mrburrito/reinvent-sessions/README.md

     npm install
     ```

-1. Execute the script to generate the `sessions.ics` file.
+1. Execute the script to generate the `.ics` files.

     ```bash
     node sessions-to-ics.js